Collaborative Document Editing with Multiple Users and AI Agents: Discussion

 \subsubsection{From agents to tools: Used by the team, not part of it}

-A key insight from our combined quantitative and qualitative analysis is that participants did not regard the created agents as collaborators.

-This was reflected in several ways.
-First, participants applied authorship and ownership norms to agents and integrated them into structures of responsibility and coordination, thus treating them as material or tools, not as independent.
-Also in line with this mental model, participants strongly favoured manual control of agent behaviour and welcomed our design decision to surface output as comments to manually accept or reject.
-Finally, agents were used for familiar tool-like tasks, such as grammar checks, even when other uses were also explored.
+A key insight from our combined quantitative and qualitative analysis is that participants did not regard agents as collaborators: First, participants applied authorship and ownership norms to agents and integrated them into structures of responsibility and coordination, thus treating them as material or tools, not as independent.
+Moreover, agents were used for familiar tool-like tasks, such as grammar checks, even when other uses were also explored.
+Finally, although our design enabled participants to give AI initiative and more agency through autonomous triggers, participants favoured manual control of agent behaviour and valued the comment integration with controls to accept or reject.

-These findings reveal that collaborative writing -- when adding shared AI agents -- remains a fundamentally human, social activity with interpersonal norms and expectations.
+These findings reveal that collaborative writing -- when adding shared agents with the ability to initiate or join collaborative comments -- remains a fundamentally human, social activity with interpersonal norms and expectations.
 We thus contribute to the literature on team-AI interaction by demonstrating how shared agents are appropriated through existing socio-technical structures (e.g. territoriality, control, coordination) and that emerging practices around these structures inform users' mental models of shared AI in collaborative work.